nikolaussucher/microbiology-text/docs/microbial_control.md

 Antibacterials include antiseptics that have the proven ability to act against bacteria.
 Microbicides which destroy virus particles are called viricides or antivirals.
 Antifungals, also known as antimycotics, are pharmaceutical fungicides used to treat and prevent mycosis (fungal infection).

-The widespread introduction of antiseptic surgical methods was initiated by the publishing of the paper Antiseptic Principle of the Practice of Surgery in 1867 by Joseph Lister, which was inspired by Louis Pasteur's germ theory of putrefaction.
-In this paper, Lister advocated the use of carbolic acid (phenol) as a method of ensuring that any germs present were killed.
-Some of this work was anticipated by:

 (ref:lister) [The surgeon Joseph Lister in 1902.](https://commons.wikimedia.org/wiki/File:Joseph_Lister_1902.jpg)

 <div class="figure" style="text-align: center">